aguilarcarboni/ttuno/README.md

 # UNO Game Project

 ## Object Oriented Programming
+### Description
 A local multiplayer UNO game built with a server-side architecture and MVC design pattern, emphasizing Object-Oriented Programming principles.

-### Description
-This project is a digital version of the classic card game UNO, designed for multiplayer gameplay over the internet.
-The game allows players to join a lobby, play against each other in real-time, and experience the fun of UNO from the comfort of their own homes.

 The architecture of the game is based on the Model-View-Controller (MVC) pattern, which separates the game logic, user interface, and user input handling.
 This separation of concerns makes the codebase more manageable, scalable, and easier to maintain.

 ### OOP Principles
 The project utilizes key Object-Oriented Programming principles, including: